raquo/Airstream/README.md

 Airstream supports standard observables operators like `map` / `filter` / etc. Some of the operators are available only on certain types of observables.
 For example, you currently can only `sample` an EventStream.
 This scarcity is sort of deliberate – we start out with the most basic / obvious operators and will expand into fancier ones as the need arises.
 However, some basic operators are also missing just because I didn't get to it yet (as opposed to by design), it's only for this reason there is no operator to combine more than two observables yet.

-There is currently no centralized documentation on operators – they are well annotated in the source code, in a few traits that extend `Observable`: `LazyObservable`, `MemoryObservable`, `EventStream`, `Signal`, `State`.
+There is currently no centralized documentation on operators – they are well annotated in the source code, in `Observable`, `EventStream`, and `Signal`.

 #### Flattening Observables